Assessing the role of interatomic position matrix elements in tight-binding calculations of optical properties: Structural and computational details

-To model monolayer BC$_{2}$N, we used a slab geometry with a supercell of length $l=$20~\AA\, along the out-of-place direction.
-The 2D crystal structure, illustrated in \fig{bc2n-crystal-str}, is formed by alternating zigzag chains of carbon and boron nitride.
-The unit cell contains four atoms; the two carbon atoms are inequivalent, and we use symbols C$_{\mathrm{N}}$ and C$_{\mathrm{B}}$ to label the ones with a nitrogen and a boron atom among their nearest neighbors (NNs), respectively.
-The system has space group \textit{Pmm2}; it is acentric and polar, with the polar axis along $\hat{\textbf{y}}$, and it contains two mirror operations, $M_{x}$ and $M_{z}$.
-We took the in-plane structural parameters from Ref.~\cite{PhysRevB.73.193304}, with lattice vectors $\textbf{a}_{1}=2.46~\hat{\textbf{x}}$ \AA~ and $\textbf{a}_{2}=4.32~\hat{\textbf{y}}$ \AA.
-The 2D BZ, depicted in \fig{bc2n-crystal-str}, contains four high symmetry points ($\Gamma$, Y, X and S), which are invariant under the two mirror reflections.
+The structure of monolayer BC$_{2}$N, depicted in \fig{bc2n-crystal-str}, is formed by alternating zigzag chains of carbon and boron nitride {atoms}.
+The unit cell contains four atoms; the two carbon atoms are inequivalent, and we use the symbols C$_{\mathrm{N}}$ and C$_{\mathrm{B}}$ to label the ones with a nitrogen and a boron atom among their nearest neighbors (NNs), respectively.
+The structure is polar along $\hat{\textbf{y}}$, and has mirror symmetries $M_{x}$ and $M_{z}$.
+The BZ is also shown in \fig{bc2n-crystal-str}, with the high-symmetry points indicated.

-For the construction of the WFs we used a one-shot projection method, without any further minimization of the spread functional~\cite{marzari-prb97}.
-In a nutshell, we project a set of $M$ localized orbitals onto the Bloch manifold at every $k$-point, followed by a L{\"o}wdin orthonormalization procedure~\cite{marzari-prb97,marzari-rmp12}.
-In this way, we keep as much as possible the atomic character of the trial orbitals, which is desirable for constructing TB models.
-We note, however, that due to orthogonality requirements the resulting WFs are not pure atomic orbitals.
-The trial orbitals used throughout the work will be described in Sec.~\ref{sec:hierarchy-position}.
+The DFT calculations are performed using the {\tt Quantum ESPRESSO} code package~\cite{gianozzi-jpcm09}.
+We treat the core-valence interaction using scalar-relativistic projector augmented-wave pseudopotentials taken from the {\tt Quantum ESPRESSO} website.
+The pseudopotentials are generated with the Perdew-Burke-Ernzerhof exchange-correlation functional~\cite{perdew-prl96}, and the energy cutoff for the plane-wave basis expansion is set at 70~Ry.

+To study the monolayer we employ a slab of length $l=$20~\AA\, along the out-of-plane direction, and take the lattice constants ($a_{1}=2.46$~\AA~along $\hat{\bm x}$ and $a_{2}=4.32$~\AA~along $\hat{\bm y}$) from Ref.~\cite{PhysRevB.73.193304}.
+For the self-consistent calculation we use a $10\times 10\times 1$ \textit{k}-point mesh, and switch to a $20\times 20\times 1$ mesh for the non-self-consistent step from which we obtain the Bloch functions that are used as input for the Wannierization procedure~\cite{marzari-prb97,souza-prb01}.

+We use the {\tt Wannier90} code package~\cite{pizzi_wannier90_2019} to generate atom-centered WFs spanning the states around the Fermi level.
+To that end, we employ a one-shot projection scheme~\cite{marzari-prb97} combined with band disentanglement~\cite{souza-prb01}.
+We consider two different sets of WFs: one with a $p_z$ orbital on every atom (with an average quadratic spread of 1.08 \AA$^{2}$), and another with $p_z$ orbitals on the carbon atoms only (with an average spread of 3.39 \AA$^{2}$).
+The corresponding Wannier-interpolated bands are plotted in the two panels of \fig{bands-comparison} along with the DFT bands.

+To obtain well-converged Wannier-interpolated spectra for the dielectric function and shift photoconductivity, we employ a dense $2000\times 2000\times 1$ \textit{k}-point interpolation grid.
+We use a fixed width of 0.01~eV when broadening the delta functions in Eqs. (\ref{eq:dielectric}) and (\ref{eq:sigma-abc}), and apply a broadening of 0.04 eV to regularize the contribution of intermediate states to the shift current~\cite{azpiroz-prb18}.
+The occupation factors are evaluated at $T=0$~K.